AdityaPotluri/CS7292MOAT/README.md

 3. Implement `dram_moat_mitig`, the function template in drambank.c has more details

 #### **Grading Criteria:**
-Evaluate MOAT with ATH=64 and ATH=128
+Evaluate MOAT with ATH=64 and ATH=128.
+Assume Blast Radius BR=2.
 We will use the value of the statistics DRAM_MITIGS, DRAM_ALERTS and DRAM_MITIGPTREFW to award points. +5 points if the values match the correct answer (+-5% error is acceptable), otherwise 0.

 #### **Deliverables:**